Bin-Chen-Lab/chenlab_rnaseq_pipeline/README.md

 ##How to use it?

-Your directory should contain a folder named 'fastq' containing all fastq files for samples to be processed (minimum 2 samples). fastq files should be named as {sample_id}_[12].fastq.For example, fastq files for paired-end RNA Seq sample 'MYC' should be MYC_1.fastq and MYC_2.fastq.
+Your directory should have a folder named 'fastq' containing all fastq files for samples to be processed (minimum 2 samples). fastq files should be named as {sample_id}_[12].fastq.For example, fastq files for paired-end RNA Seq sample 'MYC' should be MYC_1.fastq and MYC_2.fastq.

 Prepare a text file (usually named 'exp.txt') with each line containing a sample id.
 Note: line breaks need to be in Unix.